AtoosaParsa/AtoosaParsa/README.md

 -->

 - 🎓 I recently finished my PhD in Computer Science from [UVM](https://www.uvm.edu/cems/cs).
-- 🌟 I work on
+- 🌟 I'm interested in embodied intelligence and the unconventional computing paradigm.
-- 👨‍💻 I also develop
+- 👨‍💻 I also develop differentiable frameworks for automatic design and analysis of granular materials.
 - 📫 How to reach me: atoosa dot parsa at gmail dot com.
 Also, check out [my site](https://www.atoosaparsa.com/).